-Most cannabis compliance problems start before the first sale.
-A new cannabis operator who doesn't set up their chart of accounts for §280E compliance from the beginning will spend thousands correcting it later — or face an IRS examination with no defensible COGS documentation.
-420Ledger's new license onboarding establishes the financial infrastructure every new cannabis business needs before opening: chart of accounts, accounting software, METRC workflow, tax registration, and a 280E strategy specific to your license type.
+Most cannabis accounting problems start before the first sale.
+A new operator without a properly structured chart of accounts will spend thousands correcting structural issues later — or face an IRS examination with no defensible COGS documentation.
+We set up your accounting infrastructure before you open: chart of accounts built for §280E, POS integration with our platform, payroll setup, METRC workflow, and a first close that actually closes.

-New license onboarding covers everything from chart of accounts setup to your first closed month — so your compliance infrastructure is correct from transaction one.
+New license setup covers everything from chart of accounts to your first closed month — so your compliance infrastructure is correct from transaction one.

-We build your chart of accounts from scratch for §280E compliance — correctly separating COGS, plant-touching costs, and non-plant-touching operating expenses.
+We build your chart of accounts from scratch for §280E compliance — correctly separating COGS, plant-touching operating costs, and non-plant-touching expenses.
 This structure is the foundation everything else runs on.
+Get it wrong at the start and every month after is an audit liability.

-Before you sell a single unit, we walk through your business model and establish your 280E strategy.
+Before you sell a single unit, we walk through your business model and establish your §280E strategy.
 What activities are plant-touching?
 Where is your COGS?
-How should shared costs be allocated between production and administration?
+How should shared costs be allocated?
 These decisions affect your tax liability for as long as you operate.

-We close your first month of operations with you, side by side.
+We close your first month of operations.
 Every transaction categorized correctly.
 Every account reconciled.
 Your books correct from month one — not after months of cleanup.
+You get the same deliverables on day 20 of month one as you will on day 20 of month twelve.

-State excise tax account registration, sales tax registration (where applicable), employer payroll account setup, and regulatory fee schedules — we get the compliance infrastructure in place before your first filing deadline.
+State excise tax account registration, employer payroll account setup, and regulatory fee schedules — compliance infrastructure in place before your first filing deadline.
+No scrambling for account numbers at quarter-end.

 Whether it's your first dispensary or your fifteenth state license, accounting setup done wrong at the start compounds every month after.